MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 Where:

-- \<service type\> is the SharePoint principal object, which is the same for all SharePoint tenants.
+- \<service type\> is the SharePoint in Microsoft 365 principal object, which is the same for all SharePoint in Microsoft 365 tenants.

 - \<instance name\> is the URL of your company's public DNS domain namespace, which is always expressed as a wildcard, even if the Secure Channel SSL Certificate is a SAN certificate.